quayquays/Major-Project-Automated-Account-Management/README.md

 ### 4. Set up Ngrock account.

-Thanks Yu Xuan for the detailed step I just copy pasted 🥹🥰
+Thanks Yu Xuan for the detailed steps, I just copy paste 🥹🥰

 1. Go to ngrok's website and create an account
 2. Go to "Setup & Installation" -> "Linux" -> "Apt" -> Follow the steps given (stop before "Deploy your app online")